jonnonz1/nz-statute-book/acts/public/2017/support-workers-pay-equity-settlements-act-2017.md

   (a) is an employment relationship problem within the meaning of that term in section 5 of the Employment Relations Act 2000; and
   (b) must be resolved in accordance with that Act.

-### 14 Care and support worker may recover unpaid or underpaid wages
+### 14 Support worker may recover unpaid or underpaid wages
-An employer’s failure to pay a care and support worker an amount required by this Act, either in whole or in part, constitutes payment of wages or other money at a rate lower than that legally payable for the purposes of section 131 of the Employment Relations Act 2000.
+An employer’s failure to pay a support worker an amount required by this Act, either in whole or in part, constitutes payment of wages or other money at a rate lower than that legally payable for the purposes of section 131 of the Employment Relations Act 2000.

 ### 15 Failure to comply with training obligations constitutes grounds for personal grievance
 An employer’s failure to comply with section 12 constitutes grounds for a personal grievance under section 103(1)﻿(b) of the Employment Relations Act 2000.